sap-contributions/capi-release/docs/fix-commit-to-main.md

 ```

-#### 2. Merge `master` to `develop` so that `develop` stays ahead of `master`
+#### 2. Merge `main` to `develop` so that `develop` stays ahead of `main`

-This is normally done automatically by the [`merge-capi-release-master`](https://capi.ci.cf-app.com/teams/main/pipelines/capi/jobs/merge-capi-release-master/) CI job, but you'll want to do it manually so that you don't need to involve the ship-it pipes.
+This is normally done automatically by the [`merge-capi-release-main`](https://capi.ci.cf-app.com/teams/main/pipelines/capi/jobs/merge-capi-release-main/) CI job, but you'll want to do it manually so that you don't need to involve the ship-it pipes.

 ```
 $ git checkout develop
-$ git merge master
+$ git merge main
 ```

 #### 3. (OPTIONAL): On `develop`, revert the revert commit if you want to keep the original changes

 If the commits were entirely accidental and should be thrown away, you can skip this step.
 Be aware it's not always entirely obvious if you still want the changes, especially if develop made more changes to same thing since the accidental commit occurred.
 Consider carefully.

-If the commits were intentional, but you meant to put them on `develop` instead of `master`, do the following:
+If the commits were intentional, but you meant to put them on `develop` instead of `main`, do the following:

 ```
 $ git revert 36418aa5530b95